Adam Air Flight 574: Aftermath

 It was reported on 28 June 2007, that Adam Air would escape closure and had been upgraded one rank in safety rating, to the middle tier.
 The airlines that lost their licences were Jatayu Gelang Sejahtera, Aviasi Upataraksa, Alfa Trans Dirgantara, and Prodexim.
 Additionally, Germania Trisila Air, Atlas Delta Setia, Survey Udara Penas, Kura-Kura Aviation and Sabang Merauke Raya Air Charter were grounded pending improvements and facing potential licence revocation.

 On 16 April 2007, the American Federal Aviation Administration responded to the results of the new airline survey by downgrading Indonesia's air safety oversight category from a 1 to a 2 because of "serious concerns" over safety.
 This means it views Indonesia's civil aviation authority as failing to oversee air carriers in accordance with minimum international standards.
 As a direct result, the US Embassy in Jakarta issued a warning to all American citizens flying in or out of Indonesia to avoid using Indonesian airlines, and instead use international carriers with better safety reputations.
-This was followed on 28 June 2007 by the addition of all Indonesia's airlines, none of which flew to Europe at the time, to the List of air carriers banned in the EU; the ban was lifted for flag carrier Garuda Indonesia and three smaller airlines in 2009, and by 2018 all Indonesian airlines were once again permitted to fly to the EU.
+This was followed on 28 June 2007 by the addition of all Indonesia's airlines, none of which flew to Europe at the time, to the list of airlines banned in the European Union; the ban was lifted for flag carrier Garuda Indonesia and three smaller airlines in 2009, and by 2018 all Indonesian airlines were once again permitted to fly to the EU.
 Budhi Mulyawan Suyitno, Director-general of civil aviation at the Indonesian transport ministry, responded by saying that he felt Indonesia had made the improvements required by the EU.
-A blanket ban on all Indonesian airlines flying to the United States was imposed in 2007, and lifted in 2018.
+A blanket ban on all Indonesian airlines flying to the United States was imposed in 2007, and lifted in 2016.

 On 18 March 2008, shortly after a further accident in Batam, the airline's Air Operator's Certificate was suspended by the Indonesian government.
 Three months later, the air certificate was revoked, and the airline ceased operations and filed for bankruptcy.

+After the airline was banned from flying by the government, one of it’s founder Sandra Ang was arrested by police after she was suspected for allegedly embezzling the company's money.